 Newer Materials, Greater Challenges

 Today’s manufacturers are faced with more stringent federal safety standards, including dynamic side-impact tests required by the Insurance Institute for Highway Safety.
-This has led to new vehicles being manufactured with the most extensive use of high-strength steels ever employed.
+This has led to brand new vehicles being manufactured with the most extensive use of high-strength steels ever employed.
 Due to these stronger metals, it is imperative to avoid collateral damage to mounting areas or the part you are pulling at the junction to adjacent parts.

 The need of auto body shops to use technologically advanced collision-repair equipment is more important than ever.
 I encourage you to upgrade to a bench-style frame alignment system that will make your life easier.
 We’re all looking for fewer roadblocks and fewer problems in our shops.
 Safer operation, better quality service, and speedier turnaround of our repair jobs translates into greater profits.